Computer Conservation Society

 Bletchley Park

 Bletchley Park was the wartime location for the teams which learned how to decipher German telecommunications traffic much of which had been encrypted using their Enigma machines.
-A replica of “the Bombe” – Alan Turing’s electro-mechanical machine for finding the all important, ever-changing settings in the Enigma is on display and is regularly demonstrated.
+Bletchley Park´s main website is here

 The National Museum of Computing